jeffbski/bench-rest/README.md

 The main function from `require('bench-rest')` will return a node.js EventEmitter instance when called with the `flow` and `runOptions`.
 This event emitter will emit the following events:

  - `error` - emitted as an error occurs during a run.
 It emits parameters `err` and `ctxName` matching where the error occurred (`main`, `before`, `beforeMain`, `after`, `afterMain`)
  - `progress` - emitted periodically as iterations complete.
-It emits parameters `stats`, `percentComplete`, and `concurrent`.
+It emits parameters `stats`, `percentComplete`, `concurrent`, `ips`.
 The `stats` is the current `measured` stats (discussed below).
 The `concurrent` param is the concurrent connection count at that point in time.
+The `ips` is the calculated current iterations per second rate at which the iterations are executing.
 The interval at which progress is output is controlled by the runOption.progress in milliseconds.
  - `end` - emitted when the benchmark run has finished (successfully or otherwise).
 It emits parameters `stats` and `errorCount` (discussed below).